mmmarinho/ROS2_Tutorial/docs/source/preamble/python/python_best_practices.rst

    *Packages are a way of structuring Python’s module namespace [...].
 For example, the module name A.B designates a submodule named B in a package named A.*

-What most people want to say when they mention a package is, usually, either a folder with a :file:`__init__.py` something with a :code:`setup.py` that can be built into a :code:`wheel` or something similar.
+What most people want to say when they mention a package is, usually, either a folder with a :file:`__init__.py` or a folder with a :code:`setup.py` that can be built into a :code:`wheel` or something similar.

 Use a :code:`venv`
 ------------------